 The existence of the detention facility at Guantánamo Bay is more than just a moral crisis—it’s a threat to national security.
-As a symbol of torture and indefinite detention, Gitmo has been—and continues to be— used as a recruitment tool for transnational terror networks.
+As a symbol of torture and indefinite detention, Guantanamo has been—and continues to be—used as a recruitment tool for transnational terror networks.

-According to John Brennan, former director of the CIA, “Our nation will be more secure the day when that prison is finally and responsibly closed.”
+According to former CIA director John Brennan, “Our nation will be more secure the day when that prison is finally and responsibly closed.”
 Two dozen U.S. Senators agree, writing in a letter to President Biden that the military prison is a “symbol of lawlessness and human rights abuses” which “continues to hinder counterterrorism efforts and cooperation with allies.”

 An Economic Burden

-There’s no way around it—keeping the facility open is financially irresponsible.
-It costs $13 million per year to hold each detainee at Guantanamo, with a total annual cost to American taxpayers of $540 million just to keep the facility operating.
+There’s no way around it—keeping Guantanamo open is financially irresponsible.
+It costs $13 million per year to hold each detainee, with a total annual cost to American taxpayers of $540 million just to keep the facility operating.

 We urge President Biden to end this shameful chapter in American history by closing the detention facility at Guantanamo Bay immediately.